renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-Here's an example of where you use this to group together all packages from the `renovatebot` github org:
+Here's an example of where you use this to group together all packages from the `renovatebot` GitHub org:

 ```json
 {